Genivia Home Documentation

 Delegate the deletion of all managed objects and data from the specified soap context to another soap context.

-This function moves all dynamically-allocated data managed by the specified soap context to the target context soap_to for deletion by the target context using soap_destroy and soap_end.
+This function delegates management of all dynamically-allocated data managed by the specified soap context to the target context soap_to for deletion by the target context using soap_destroy and soap_end in that order.
+Any pointers to the data remain valid (until deletion later) and can be safely used by an application.
+Only the management of the data is moved to the target context and is combined with any existing managed data.

 Example: